HOW TO SEE ICELAND IN 5 DAYS (ANY TIME OF THE YEAR)

-This 5-day Iceland itinerary is perfect for any time of the year but also whether you road trip or do day tours from Reykjavik – so, if you stay in Reykjavik, check out my guide with the best places to stay in Iceland and if you road trip it really depends on how much you get to see in one day.
+This 5-day Iceland itinerary is perfect for any time of the year and whether you road trip or do day tours from Reykjavik.
+Check out my guide with the best places to stay in Iceland and if you road trip, it really depends on how much you get to see in one day.

 In winter, you will not be able to see all places mentioned on this Iceland itinerary because hiking routes are closes and days are short.

-With a camper/motorhome it is easy, you can just spontaneously decide where to park (campsites do normally not get fully booked and there are plenty in Iceland, so you just arrive and pay – even late at night / after midnight).
+With a camper/motorhome, it is easy.
+You can spontaneously decide where to park (campsites do normally not get fully booked, and there are plenty in Iceland, so you just arrive and pay – even late at night / after midnight).

 So, enough talking.
 Here is how to spend your 5 days in Iceland:

-While you could start with the Blue Lagoon and Reykjavik, I actually suggest saving these destinations for your last day – just to make sure not to get stuck anywhere and be close to the airport on the day of your departure.
+While you could start with the Blue Lagoon and Reykjavik, I actually suggest saving these destinations for your last day.

-Reserve one day of your itinerary for the most famous and popular area – namely, the Golden Circle, which has several attractions.
-The name “Golden Circle“ was derived from the name of Gullfoss, which means “golden waterfall” in Icelandic and is one main attraction for day 1 in Iceland.
+Reserve one day of your 5-day itinerary for the most famous and popular area – namely, the Golden Circle, which has several attractions.
+The name “Golden Circle“ was derived from Gullfoss, which means “golden waterfall” in Icelandic and is one main attraction for day 1 in Iceland.

 Pingvellir National Park is often the first stop.
-It is a historic site and national park known for the Alþing, the site of Iceland’s parliament from the 10th to 18th century.
+It is a historic site and national park known for the Alþing, Iceland’s parliament from the 10th to 18th century.

 You’ll also find the Þingvellir Church and the ruins of old stone shelters, but most people are probably fascinated by the fact that the park sits in a rift valley caused by the separation of 2 tectonic plates, with rocky cliffs and fissures.

-There is no entrance fee but there is a parking is fee.
+- There is no entrance fee, but there is a parking fee.